 Each program will be evaluated by an outside Curriculum Content Specialist.
 The Curriculum Content Specialist will review all aspects of the program’s curriculum, instructional delivery and methodology, instructional personnel, participant satisfaction, and any other pertinent information regarding the programs under review.
 The Curriculum Content Specialist will typically review the following ACCET standards:

-- Standard VIII : Evaluation and Documentation (only standards A,B,C)
+- Standard VIII : Student Assessment and Achievement

 Role of a Team Chair